 ”It will open the mobile phone to do things that people now do on their PCs,” said Todd Greenwald, a financial analyst with Nollenberger Capital Partners in San Francisco.

-“This approach is going to be far less costly,” Greenwald said, contrasting Google’s open partnership to proprietary phone industry strategies.
+”This approach is going to be far less costly,” Greenwald said, contrasting Google’s open partnership to proprietary phone industry strategies. ”It should position Google to be an early leader in the mobile advertising market.”

 The Mountain View, California-based company has set up an industry consortium including 30 partners so far that it calls the Open Handset Alliance.